My kids’ Spring Break is less three weeks away. Yippee! Someone recently asked me if it’s too late to accumulate miles and points for Spring Break.

 If your Spring Break is in less than a month, it’s too late to collect miles and points from many credit cards.
 However, not all hope is lost.

 You can apply for a card that uses points to erase travel expenses, like the Barclaycard Arrival Plus.
-The minimum spending is $3000 within the first three months to get 50,000 points (equivalent to $500).
+The minimum spending is $3000 within the first 90 days to get 50,000 points (equivalent to $500).
 However, you can use those points towards any travel expense over $100 charged in the past 120 days.

 So, you could apply for the card now and get it in a week.
 Charge your normal expenses, and charge your hotel or flights for Spring Break.
 You will have to pay your statement in full in order to not be charged interest.
 After you meet the minimum spending within 3 months and you get your bonus points, select your Spring Break hotel bill or flights to get a statement credit.